How to Make Shortbread

 STEP 7: Now, preheat the oven to 350F to help bake this shortbread recipe.
 Then;

-STEP 8: While preheating, place the baking tray into the fridge for 20 minutes before finally baking.
+STEP 8: While preheating, place the baking tray in the fridge for 20 minutes before finally baking.

-STEP 10: You can cut out the edges and enjoy just the insides but if you like the crunchy brown sides, enjoy.
-You can still sprinkle more sugar on the top while it’s still warm.
+STEP 10: You can cut out the edges and enjoy just the insides, but if you like the crunchy brown sides, enjoy.
+You can still sprinkle more sugar on top while it’s still warm.

 How to Serve Shortbread